wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 		edgecmd Configuration componentId facetName file=PathToJsonFile
 		```

-- Complete the following to import a file with configuration for individual facets as a bulk file import operation.
+Complete the following to import a file with configuration for individual facets as a bulk file import operation:
 	**Note:** The file must contain only information for the given component ID.

 	1. Open command line.